 Getting Started with GA4 in Analytics Canvas

-This new functionality is available within Analytics Canvas Online and included in all trials and subscriptions as of today.
 Simply login to Canvas Online, drag the Google Analytics import on to your canvas, and you will now see an option to create a query based on the UA API, the GA4 API, or the BigQuery event export.

 Canvas Online extracts GA4 data in accordance with practices established by data engineers who specialize in Google Analytics and GA4.

-We've studied the API extensively, worked with GA consultants around the world, and worked alongside our customers to develop what we believe is the best GA4 API connector in the industry.
-We're committed to continuous development on the GA4 API and maintaining it to the high standards our customers have come to expect.
+We've studied the API and BigQuery export extensively, worked with GA consultants around the world, and worked alongside our customers to develop what we believe is are the best GA4 API and GA4 BigQuery connectors in the industry.
+We're committed to continuous development on the GA4 API and BigQuery export, maintaining them to the high standards our customers have come to expect.